NeverWitness/tech-fee-system/docs/en-US/background/asset-vs-living-gap.md

 * Basic transportation and communication
 * Cultural and social participation

-Living disparities directly affect daily life and are therefore more immediately perceptible.
+Living inequality directly affects the quality of daily life and is therefore more easily perceived.

 ---

 ## II.
-Living Disparities More Strongly Shape Social Perception
+Living Inequality More Directly Shapes Social Perception

-From a social and psychological perspective, individuals are more sensitive to **differences in living conditions** than to differences in asset ownership.
+From a socio-psychological perspective, people are more sensitive to **differences in living conditions** than to differences in assets.

-For example, if people across income groups are able to:
+For example, if individuals across income groups can all:

 * Access basic healthcare
 * Receive basic education
-* Use essential communication services
+* Use basic communication services
 * Live in relatively safe environments

-then even significant asset inequality may not result in strong social conflict.
+Then even if asset inequality is large, social conflict may not be significant.

-Conversely, if disparities in living conditions are pronounced, such as:
+Conversely, if living conditions differ substantially, such as:

-* Severe inequality in healthcare access
+* Severe inequality in access to healthcare
-* Excessively high housing costs
+* Excessively high basic housing costs
-* Large gaps in educational opportunities
+* Large disparities in educational opportunities

-then even moderate asset inequality may generate strong perceptions of unfairness.
+Then even moderate asset inequality may lead to a strong sense of unfairness.

-Therefore, living disparities often have a more direct impact on social stability than asset inequality.
+Therefore, living inequality tends to have a more direct impact on social stability than asset inequality.

 ---

 ## III.
-Asset Inequality Does Not Necessarily Translate into Living Disparities
+Asset Inequality Does Not Necessarily Translate into Living Inequality

-In some social structures, even when asset inequality is large, living conditions can remain relatively similar.
+In some social structures, even with large asset disparities, living conditions can remain relatively similar.
 For example, if a society can reliably provide:

 * Basic education